sd-fritze/FeOSolver/README.md

 Introduction
 ------------

-FeOS is a free, open-source sudoku solver for the Nintendo DS.
+FeOSolver is a free, open-source sudoku solver for the Nintendo DS.

 Build prerequisites
 -------------------

 You need the following in order to build FeOS:

-- devkitARM r34 or higher
-- libnds 1.5.2 or higher
-- libfat 1.0.10 or higher
 - The current FeOS SDK

 Before building, you must set the `FEOSSDK` environment variable to point to the `/sdk` directory (if on Windows, you **must** use Unix-style paths, like `/c/Users/.../gitrepos/FeOS/sdk`).